19 September 2023

 In our case, the web3 part was based on a smart contract – basically a simple app on the blockchain with a few defined behaviors, all executed as transactions.
 For example, when you invest in an eNote™ on the Obligate platform, an investment transaction will be made and the behavior for this transaction defined in the smart contract is to charge you the amount you invested and assign a token to your wallet.

-Initially, we used Solana, where the waiting time for the “final” transaction confirmation is negligible.
-Eventually, due to the “Solana drama”, we moved to the Polygon network, where the waiting time oscillates around 15 minutes.
-Even though Solana seemed a better technological fit, it lost our trust.
+After analyzing the competitive solutions, for the benefit of the users, we moved to the Polygon network, where the waiting time oscillates around 15 minutes.

 We needed to address this issue to protect the solution from rejected transactions – every transaction opened further irreversible steps for end-users.
 At the same time, we didn’t want users to get frustrated by long waiting times.